rahamatj/kaiju/README.md

 - Set your name, bio, picture, socials and other information in `config/kaiju.php`.
 - Place images inside `public/vendor/kaiju/assets` folder and use image names with paths after `public/vendor/kaiju/assets` in your config file or markdown files. e.g. `'picture' => 'images/profile.jpg'` in your config file or `![example image](images/markdown.jpg "An exemplary image")` in your markdown files.

-Use full url in case of external images.
+Use full urls in case of external images.

 - Place your blog posts and projects inside `kaiju/posts` folder.
 - Example `post.md`